 - Partnership with OneWorld Health for program development and research collaboration with Masindi-Kitara Medical Center in Masindi, Uganda

-- Fellows will have the opportunity to work with a variety of non-governmental organizations (NGOs) to develop their own interests into a sustainable project.
+- Fellows will have the opportunity to work with a variety of non-governmental organizations (NGOs) and international health facilities to develop their own interests into a sustainable project.

-- 800 clinical hours as attending physician in the Prisma Health Emergency Department in both academic and community sites.
-Moonlighting opportunities available within and outside of the Prisma system available for extra pay at the board eligible or board certified rate.
+- 900 clinical hours as attending physician in the Prisma Health Emergency Department in both academic and community sites.
+Moonlighting opportunities available within the Prisma system available for extra pay at the board eligible or board certified rate.

 - Fellows will gain experience with direct clinical supervision of residents in the Prisma ED, formal resident education, and mentorship.